 Early Childhood Melbourne

-The Early Childhood Program is an enjoyable and safe first excursion for four year olds.
-Each program is led by a Royal Botanic Gardens early childhood teacher and can be adapted to suit individual group needs.
+The Early Childhood Program is an enjoyable and safe first excursion for three to five year olds.
+Each program is led by a Royal Botanic Gardens Victoria Learning Facilitator and can be adapted to suit individual group needs.
 Teacher professional development workshops are also available on request.

 Program prices (domestic)

 $234.00 per class, for small groups (Minimum Charge)

 Landscapes for Learning

 Are you planning a garden or play space at your kindergarten or childcare centre?

 Do you want the children to be an integral part of the design process?